 US Gas Phy Park Chi Peoples 20Jun00-Jul00 USD/MM

 A US Gas Transaction with Enron North America Corp.
-(ENA), under which (A) where ENA is the Buyer, ENA shall deliver to Counterparty and Counterparty shall receive a quantity of natural gas equal to the volume submitted by the Counterparty via the website for delivery on the Purchase Date, and Counterparty shall deliver to ENA and ENA shall receive the same volume in equal parts for delivery during the Re-delivery Period on a firm basis; and, where (B) where ENA is the Seller, Counterparty shall deliver to ENA and ENA shall receive a quantity of natural gas equal to the volume submitted by the Counterparty via the website for delivery on the Purchase Date, and ENA shall deliver to Counterparty and Counterparty shall receive the same volume in equal parts for delivery during the Re-delivery Period on a firm basis.

-The Contract Price will represent the difference between the sell price and purchase price and shall be submitted by the Counterparty via the website. .
+(ENA), under which (A) where ENA is the Buyer, ENA shall deliver to Counterparty and Counterparty shall receive a quantity of natural gas equal to the volume submitted by the Counterparty via the website for delivery on the Purchase Date on a firm basis, and Counterparty shall deliver to ENA and ENA shall receive the same volume in equal parts for delivery during the Re-delivery Period on a firm basis; and, where (B) where ENA is the Seller, Counterparty shall deliver to ENA and ENA shall receive a quantity of natural gas equal to the volume submitted by the Counterparty via the website for delivery on the Purchase Date on a firm basis, and ENA shall deliver to Counterparty and Counterparty shall receive the same volume in equal parts for delivery during the Re-delivery Period on a firm basis.
+The Bid Price represents to Contract Price for delivery under section A above and shall be submitted by the Counterpatry via the website.
+The Offer Price represents the Contract Price for delivery under section B above and shall be submitted by the Counterpatry via the website.

 The Purchase Date shall be <START DATE>.
 The Re-delivery Period shall be the calendar month immediately following the Purchase Date.

 The transaction is for delivery at The Peoples Gas, Light & Coke Company at the Chicago Citygate.